tari-project/tari/RFC/src/RFC-0250_Covenants.md

 A covenant and therefore the block/transaction MUST be regarded as invalid if:

-1. an unrecognised byte code is encountered
+1. an unrecognised bytecode is encountered
 2. the end of the byte stream is reached unexpectedly
 3. there are bytes remaining on the stream after interpreting
 4. an invalid argument type is encountered
 5. the `Fields` type encounters more than 9 arguments (i.e. the number of fields tags available)
 6. the depth of the calls exceeds 16.

 ### Consensus changes

 The covenant is executed once all other validations, including [TariScript], are complete.
 This ensures that invalid transactions in a block cannot influence the results.

 ## Considerations

 ### Complexity

 This introduces additional validation complexity.
-We avoid stacks, loop, and conditionals (covenants are basically one conditional), there are overheads both in terms of complexity and performance as a trade-off for the power given by covenants.
+We avoid stacks, loops, and conditionals (covenants are basically one conditional), there are overheads both in terms of complexity and performance as a trade-off for the power given by covenants.

 The worst case complexity for covenant validation is `O(num_inputs*num_outputs)`, although as mentioned above validation for each input can be executed in parallel.
 To compensate for the additional workload the network encounters, use of covenants should incur heavily-weighted fees to discourage needlessly using them.

 ### Cut-through

 The same arguments made in the [TariScript RFC](./RFC-0201_TariScript.md#cut-through) for the need to prevent [cut-through] apply to covenants.